gabrielhrp31/vuetify-mask/README.md

 ```

 ## Register
-1- Create a file src/plugins/vuetify-mask.js with:
+1- In main.js add this:
 ```js
 import Vue from "vue";
 import VuetifyMask from "vuetify-mask";